Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Datasets Collection, Fusion And Annotation

 \end{itemize}

+Note that Google is also used to collect images of wildfires, but this source contains only a small amount of smoke plumes images, as there are mainly close-up images of fire with big flames, which does not suit our purpose.

-\paragraph{Derived Datasets} From these sources, several projects have proposed datasets that are of interest to our wildfire detection initiative:
+\paragraph*{Derived Datasets} From these sources, several projects have proposed datasets that are of interest to our wildfire detection study:

 \begin{itemize} \item \textbf{SmokeFrames:} Developed by \citet{Schaetzen2020} this dataset comprises nearly 50k images sourced from ALERTWildfire.
-To tailor it to our specific requirements, we created a subset, \textit{SmokeFrames-2.4k}, consisting of 2410 images from 677 different sequences, with an average of 3.6 images per sequence.
-This subset includes a significant number of false positives, essential for a comprehensive wildfire detection model.
+To tailor it to our specific requirements of classical smoke plumes detection, we created a subset, \textit{SmokeFrames-2.4k}, consisting of 2410 images, from 677 different sequences, with an average of 3.6 images per sequence.
+The selected images were challenging for an in-house smoke plume detection model, triggering false positives.
+The original SmokeFrames-50k dataset was recreated by selecting 100 frames per video and removing images of nighttime fires to better align the dataset with our focus.

 \item \textbf{Nemo:} The dataset of \citet{Yazdi2022} includes frames extracted from raw videos of fires captured by ALERTWildfire's PTZ cameras, encompassing various stages of fire and smoke development.